How old is the Inn at Deep Creek? What’s the story behind it?

 We love to grill!
 Is there a grilling area?

-The Inn at Deep Creek is equipped with both charcoal and gas grills, as well as plenty of picnic tables so you can enjoy your meal outdoors and take in the beautiful surroundings.
+The Inn at Deep Creek is equipped with gas grills, as well as plenty of picnic tables so you can enjoy your meal outdoors and take in the beautiful surroundings.
 There are several grocery stores in the area.
 Arrowhead Market is conveniently located nearby for any groceries or supplies you may need.

 How convenient is Inn at Deep Creek?
 What’s to do nearby?